 Could this deal get broken up?

 For merger arbitrage professionals, competitive deals can make your quarter.
-If you get two companies bidding against each other, a 1% gross spread can easily become 10% by the time everything is said and done.
+If you get two companies bidding against each other, a 1% gross spread can easily become 10% spread by the time all is said and done.

-We saw the Salix Pharmaceuticals (SLXP)–Valeant Pharmaceuticals (VRX) transaction get competitive, and arbs were rewarded with an 11% return over three weeks.
-Could the Pharmacyclics–AbbVie merger get broken up by an interloper?
+For example, we saw the transaction between Salix Pharmaceuticals (SLXP) and Valeant Pharmaceuticals (VRX) get competitive, and arbitrageurs were rewarded with an 11% return over three weeks.
+In the same way, could the Life Time Fitness merger get broken up by an interloper?

-Other important merger spreads include the deal between Hospira (HSP) and Pfizer (PFE).
-For a primer on risk arbitrage investing, read Merger arbitrage must-knows: A key guide for investors.
+Other important merger spreads include the deal between Baker Hughes (BHI) and Halliburton (HAL) and the merger between Freescale Semiconductor (FSL) and NXP Semiconductor (NXPI).
+For a primer on risk arbitrage investing, read the series Merger Arbitrage Must-Knows: A Key Guide for Investors.

-Investors who are interested in trading in the healthcare sector should look at the Health Care Select Sector SPDR Fund (XLV).
+Investors interested in trading in the technology sector should look at the S&P SPDR Tech ETF (XLK).